I recently fulfilled a goal of traveling to 30 countries before I hit the age of 30.

 There have been many times where I referred to myself as an expat (name of this blog!) and I was ‘corrected’ and told that the correct term I should use is immigrant.
 Why is this so when you are calling my German friend an expat but referring to me as an immigrant?
 Technically speaking, I have been an immigrant to a number of countries.
 I don’t think I really need to explain the semantic differences between these two synonyms.
 One of these terms has developed quite negative connotations while the other is something many people dream of being.
 I know exactly why I’ve been labelled as an immigrant- because I’m part of an ethnic minority, and because I am from a developing country which on the world stage seems… weak.

 People ask me what my life was like in “Africa” (whispered in a hushed tone).
-Listen- my life in South Africa was great.
-My husband I owned our own property at the age of 26, we had two cars, excellent jobs, private healthcare and a wide social circle.
-Coming from the developing world doesn’t always mean that you were poverty-stricken.
+I don’t know what hey expect me to say- Coming from the developing world doesn’t always mean that you were poverty-stricken.
 I was not forced to leave- I chose to move.

 I always wonder about the many people who want to limit migration – the single easiest way for poor people to improve their life chances – and view growth in India and China not as dramatic progress in reducing both poverty and global inequality, but as a sinister development.
 Ask yourself why improving the quality of life of certain nationalities is considered dangerous but for others (for example, those within the European Union), is completely acceptable?